2024–25 I liga

 The 2024–25 I liga (also known as Betclic I liga for sponsorship reasons) was the 77th season of the second tier domestic division in the Polish football league system since its establishment in 1949 and the 17th season of the Polish I liga under its current title.
 The league is operated by the PZPN.

 Season overview

 The season started on 19 July 2024 and went into the winter break after the 19th matchday on 9 December.
 It resumed with the 20th matchday on 14 February 2025 and concluded with the final 34th matchday on 25 May 2025.

-The regular season was played as a rround-robin tournament.
+The regular season was played as a round-robin tournament.
 A total of 18 teams took part, 12 of which had already competed in the league during the previous season, while three were relegated from the 2023–24 Ekstraklasa and three were promoted from the 2023–24 II liga.
 Each team played a total of 34 matches, half at home and half away.